-WFPS/WFSSS need to be particularly careful not to place participants in non-compliance sanction who don't comply because they don't have affordable or appropriate child care, and don't know what help is available.
+PWorkFirst staff are not to place participants cannot be placed in non-compliance sanction if they don't comply with participation requirements due to lack of affordable or appropriate child care.
+Such sanctions do not align with the program's core values of prioritizing a supportive solution-oriented approach.

+Instead of imposing sanctions, WorkFirst staff are to work collaboratively with participants to find viable solutions to childcare needs.
+This may include providing information on child care resources and exploring alternative child care options within the community.
 There is a special brochure (WorkFirst Opportunities Brochure DSHS 22-1125) that you can use to give basic child care information to all participants who face non-compliance sanction.